Morelet's crocodile: Phylogeny

 Below is a cladogram based on a 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data, as revised by the 2021 Hekkala et al. paleogenomics study using DNA extracted from the extinct Voay.
+Hall's New Guinea crocodile placement suggested in 2023 study by Sales-Oliveira et al.

 Characteristics

-Morelet's crocodile has a very broad snout with 66 to 68 teeth when they are fully mature.
-They are dark grayish-brown in color with dark bands and spots on the body and the tail.
-This is similar to other crocodiles, like the American crocodile, but the Morelet is somewhat darker.
-Juvenile crocodiles are bright yellow with some dark bands.
-The crocodile's iris is silvery brown.
-They have four short legs, giving them a rather sprawling gait, and a long tail, which is used for swimming.
-The hind feet of the crocodiles are webbed.
-They have very explosive capabilities because of their strong muscles and are fast runners.
+Morelet's crocodile (Crocoylus moreletii) is similar in appearance and morphology to the Cuban crocodile (Crocodylus rhombifer) and the larger American crocodile (Crocodylus acutus).
+When fully mature, Morelet's crocodile has a broad snout with 66–68 teeth.
+It is grayish-brown in color with dark bands and spots on the body and tail.
+This is similar to other crocodiles, like the American crocodile, but Morelet's crocodile is somewhat darker.
+Juvenile Morelet's crocodiles are bright yellow with dark bands.
+The iris is silvery brown.
+It has four short legs, giving it a rather sprawling gait, and a long tail, which is used for swimming.
+The hind feet are webbed.
+Despite its short legs, it is a fast runner.